 - Insufficient Hot Water

-Coming to have no hot water whatsoever is apparent evidence of a problem.
+Getting no hot water whatsoever is clear evidence of a problem.
 But erratic water temperature is many times missed as an issue.
 This might possibly mean mineral deposits have built up and your heating element must be fixed or changed.

 If you’re experiencing nothing at all or minimal hot water, there may be a concern with the pilot light.
-If you’re unsure how to repair this, call in the professionals at 843-619-3781.
+If you’re unsure how to repair this, call in the professionals at 843-619-3781 in Hilton Head Island.
 While some landlords can reignite the pilot light themselves, it can be risky if you’re unsure of how to light it.

 If you smell natural gas, don’t attempt to restart the pilot.
 Call your local utility company at once.